 HOW DOES LASER HAIR REMOVAL WORK?

-Darker hair responds more easily to laser treatment, but even the lightest color hair can be eradicated with AMA Skincare’s expertly designed, virtually pain-free protocols.
+Darker hair responds more easily to laser treatment, but even the lightest color hair can be eradicated with AMA Regenerative Medicine & Skincare’s expertly designed, virtually pain-free protocols.
 Join the legions of liberated women and men who are enjoying the carefree lifestyle that laser hair removal affords.

 Dark pigment (melanin) in the hair shaft and the papilla (hair follicle root) are targeted by a specific light-energy emitted by the laser.
 In a fraction of a second, the hair is simply vaporized without damaging the skin or any surrounding tissue.
-Permanent hair removal typically requires 5-6 visits.
+Permanent hair removal typically requires 5-6 laser hair removal treatments.

 Hair grows in 3 phases: